Niyati659/Niyati659/README.md

 - 🎓 CS Undergraduate
 - 💻 Interested in Software Development, ML, and Open Source
 - 🛠️ Learning by building real-world projects
+- 🧑‍💼 Ex- Backend Developer Intern at Sponsogram at an AI startup
+- 🧑‍💼 Ex-Ml Intern at DRDO
 - 🤝 Looking to collaborate on meaningful tech projects

 ## 💻 Tech Stack: